MarkPearlCoZa/Blog_General/_posts/2020-04-30-Trust-in-software.md

 > trust = (warmth + competency + reliability + results) / self-orientation

 Some people struggle with results forming a part of trust.
-Unfortunately sometimes results are out of your control.
+Sometimes results are out of your control.
 This means that sometimes you may be in a low trust situation and not be able to do anything about it.

 Because there is an element of luck or "the elements" to producing results usually people give some slack around it.
 If however you are consistently not producing results you are not going to have trust.